am1383/TPD/README.md

 - Ensures proper thread synchronization and graceful shutdown.

 ### 5. **File Reader** (`FileReader` function)
-- Reads tasks from a file.
+- Reads tasks, queue size, worker count from file.
 - Sorts tasks by arrival time.
 - Pushes them to the thread pool at the correct time.

 ### 6. **Main Function**
-- Initializes the thread pool.
+- Initializes the thread pool using parameters from the config file.
-- Reads tasks from the file.
+- Reads tasks from the task file.
 - Starts processing tasks asynchronously.

 ## Example Output